Long-term drought prediction using deep neural networks based on geospatial weather data: Results

 \subsection{Predictions and errors for a particular region}

-To assess the performance of the Convolutional LSTM algorithm (which proved to be the most stable and promising for drought forecasting), we focused on the region of Missouri state, where we will run several ablation studies.
-As an illustration, the spatial distribution of $ROCAUC$ scores is depicted in Figure~\ref{fig:rocauc_spatial}.
-Notably, we observed a non-uniform distribution of $ROCAUC$ values across the cells within the region.
-The standard deviation of the scores is substantial, and individual values range from those close to random predictors ($ROC\,AUC=0.6$) to near-perfect scores approaching $1.0$.
+To assess the performance of the Convolutional LSTM algorithm (which proved to be the most stable and promising for long-term drought forecasting), we focused on the region of Missouri, where we ran several ablation studies.
+To illustrate, the spatial distribution of $ROC\, AUC$ scores is depicted in Figure~\ref{fig:rocauc_spatial}.
+Notably, we observed a non-uniform distribution of $ROC\, AUC$ values across the cells within the region.
+The standard deviation of the scores is substantial, and individual values range from close to random predictors ($ROC\, AUC=0.6$) to near-perfect scores approaching $1.0$.
 This variability highlights the diverse predictive capabilities of our algorithm across different spatial locations within Missouri.